techops-recsys-lateral-hiring/developer-joyofenergy-java/README.md

 | Andrea  | `smart-meter-3` | Power for Everyone    |
 | Alex    | `smart-meter-4` | The Green Eco         |

+These values are used in the code and in the following examples.

 ## Overview

 JOI Energy is a new energy company that uses data to ensure customers are able to be on the best price plan for their energy consumption.